BLoB: Bayesian Low-Rank Adaptation by Backpropagation for Large Language Models: Methodology

-We are now ready to present our full \ours algorithm.
-Under the assumptions outlined in \Thmref{thm:posterior} and \ref{thm:prior}, optimizing the evidence lower bound on the full weight $\mW$ can be efficiently done in the low-rank space, using the following final objective function:
+{\textbf{During training},} under the assumptions outlined in \Thmref{thm:posterior} and \ref{thm:prior}, optimizing the evidence lower bound on the full weight $\mW$ can be efficiently done in the low-rank space, using the following final objective function:

-where $\vtheta=\{\mM,\mOmega\}$ denotes the set of the parameters underlying the variational distribution of the low-rank matrix $\mA$.
-The full algorithmic description of \ours is shown in \Algref{alg:blob}.
+where $\vtheta=\{\mM,\mOmega\}$ denotes the set of the parameters underlying the variational distribution of the low-rank matrix $\mA$. {Additionally, to trade off between data fitting and posterior approximation, we employ a KL re-weighting scheme, which is detailed in \appref{kl-reweighting}.} The full algorithmic description of \ours training is shown in \Algref{alg:blob}.

+\textbf{During inference, }for an input $\vx$, we approximate the expected output distribution $P(\vy|\vx)$ of \ours by drawing $N$ samples from the variational distribution $q(\mW|\vtheta)$.
+Empirically, $N=10$ provides a good balance between estimation quality and computational efficiency: